BL4zEL/E2E_Speedrun/README.md

 Key Features

-.Top-1 gating mechanism
+Top-1 gating mechanism

-.Efficient token routing using NumPy
+Efficient token routing using NumPy

-.Grouped expert execution
+Grouped expert execution

-.Safe and portable (no CUDA dependencies)
+Safe and portable (no CUDA dependencies)

-.Compatible with evaluation environments
+Compatible with evaluation environments

 This repository implements a clean, reliable, and portable version of the MXFP4 MoE kernel, designed to run safely in the evaluation environment.